The South32 Hermosa Community Fund

 How to apply

 All applications must be submitted through an online process with Common Grant Application.
-We strongly encourage you to review the tutorial video with important information on how to register/login and submit an application.
-To view the video click here.
+We strongly encourage you to review the below tutorial video containing important information on how to register/login and submit an application.
+You may also click here to view the video.

 Contact Mark Montoya, Vice President of Operations at (520) 209-2868 or email@example.com or Kelly Huber, Director, Community Investments at the Community Foundation for Southern Arizona at (520) 209-2858 or firstname.lastname@example.org